Yes No Share to Facebook

 Understanding the Principles Guiding Disclosure Requirements

-- Timing and Completeness: The timely and thorough disclosure of pertinent evidence is essential, whereas the R. v.
+- Timing and Completeness: The importance of timely and complete disclosure of relevant evidence is imperative, whereas, according to R. v.
 McNeil, [2009] 1 S.C.R.
-66, case establishes that any delays or incomplete disclosures can severely prejudice and hinder the accused person during the preparation for trial.
+66, delays or incomplete disclosures can greatly prejudice and impair the accused person when preparing for trial.

 Learn More About Disclosure Principles...